finnporter/PersonalWebsite11ty/src/index.md

   headingText: Is your data lost in the forest,<br>or the trees?
   headingTextColor: # default = text-white (can use any TailwindCSS text-[color]-[xxx])
   headingTextCase: # default = as typed - options: uppercase, lowercase, capitalize
-  subheadingText: This is some pithy text that explains why you should hire us without reading any further...
-Or is it farther?
+  subheadingText: Software Developer.
+Non-binary.
+Autistic.
   subheadingTextColor: # Leave empty to inherit headingTextColor or default (text-white) or use any text-[color]-[xxx]
-  buttonText: Contact Us... # no button generated if left blank
+  buttonText: Contact Me... # no button generated if left blank
   buttonURL: /contact/ # full url required.
 Example: https://thisdomain.com/somepage/
   buttonTextColor: # leave blank to inherit from /src/_data/colors.buttonCustom or buttonDefault
   buttonBgColor: # leave blank to inherit from /src/_data/colors.buttonCustom.bg or buttonDefault.bg